 What does your dream holiday location look like?
 To us, there’s nothing better than a place with sun, palm trees, markets, and lots to explore.
 And guess what?
 Fuengirola has it all!
-To make it even better, there are also plenty of places with delicious food, fun pubs, and yummy (cheap!) gelato.
-Ay caramba.

 We might be biased, but we’ve now been to Spain three times together, in three completely different locations, and honestly, those trips are some of the best we’ve been on.

 Yes, you heard it.
-After traveling together for three years, Spain is amongst our favorite countries.
+After traveling together for three years, Spain is amongst our favourite countries.
 There’s just something special about the heat, Spanish culture, the cute little towns, amazing Spanish markets, and Sangria that makes us so happy!

 So yeah, if you haven’t bought your flight ticket already, you should seriously consider doing it right now.
 Not convinced yet?
 Well, read on!